 The Gliddens maintained their primary residence in Newcastle, Maine, at his family home, Gladisfen, and spent winters at 1 Marlborough.

-Emma Glidden married in May of 1864 to Charles Perkins Gardiner, a lawyer.
-After their marriage, they lived in Brookline.
-Susan Glidden married in October of 1865 to George William Webster Dove, a chemical manufacturer.
-After their marriage, they lived in Andover.
 John Murray Glidden. a partner in his father’s shipping firm, married in October of 1869 to Anna Maria Warren.
-After their marriage, they moved temporarily to 230 Beacon.
-By 1871, they were living with his parents at 1 Marlborough (their daughter, Mary Warren Glidden, was born there in May of 1871), but then moved soon thereafter back to 230 Beacon.
+After their marriage, they moved briefly to 230 Beacon.
+By 1871, they were living with his parents at 1 Marlborough (their daughter, Mary Warren Glidden, was born there in May of 1871).
+In September of 1871 they purchased and moved to 107 Marlborough.

 Katharine Glidden died in January of 1890.
 William Glidden continued to live at 1 Marlborough until his death in January of 1893.